Westwing-Home-and-Living/Ninja-Printer/README.md

 1. Fork this repo (or get the code elsehow)
 2. chrome-extension/browser/manifest.json
-  1. Find and open file
+  1. Open the file in an editor
-  2. Amend `content_scripts.matches` to match your needs
+  2. Amend the json array for the key `content_scripts.matches` to match your needs
+  2. Amend the json array for the key `permissions` to match your needs
   3. Save file
 3. [Chrome Extensions page in Google Chrome\*](chrome://extensions/)
   1. Open page
   2. Make sure `Developer Mode` is ticked
   3. Click `Load unpacked extension...`
-  4. Navigate to the chrome-extension/browser directory of your source code.
+  4. Navigate to the `chrome-extension/browser` directory of your source code.
   5. Note the ID of your newly installed extension
 4. **For OSX:** chrome-extension/host/de.westwing.chrome.printer.ninja.json
-  1. Find and open file
+  1. Open the file in an editor
   2. Amend `allowed_origins` to have an entry like "chrome-extension://{YOUR_EXTENSION_ID}/"
   3. Save file
   4. Execute `install_host.sh`
 5. **For Windows:** chrome-extension/host/de.westwing.chrome.printer.ninja-win.json
-  1. Find and open file
+  1. Open the file in an editor
   2. Amend `allowed_origins` to have an entry like "chrome-extension://{YOUR_EXTENSION_ID}/"
   3. Save file
   4. Execute `install_host.bat`